wp-document-revisions/wp-document-revisions/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Performance and scalability improvements to backend; files attached to documents are now excluded from media lists by join statements rather than subqueries

 = 1.2.1 =
 * French translation (Special thanks to [Hubert CAMPAN](http://omnimaki.com/))
 * Enhanced support for running on WAMP systems (XAMPP, etc.)